Treatment of Nasal Disorders

 Symptoms: From hoarseness to pain, there are a number of symptoms caused by this condition.
 A low pitch and difficulty while speaking are also some of the common symptoms of this condition.
 Patients suffering from the growth of such lesions will also find themselves making an effort in order to speak normally and to be heard.
 Constant throat clearing may be required as well.

 Treatment: Besides giving your voice a rest and gargling warm saline water with salt, one can also have the condition checked by the doctor so as to ascertain whether or not it is a serious lesion that may require surgical removal and voice therapy.
 The doctor will usually prescribe medicines in order to deal with any underlying conditions that may have caused the lesions, including allergic reactions, reflux, sinusitis and other such ailments.
 One will also have to stop smoking so that there is less chemical pressure on the vocal cord.
 Finally, one will have to go through voice therapy for more serious lesions.
+If you wish to discuss about any specific problem, you can consult a doctor.

 There are various type of nosebleed that can be caused by a variety of conditions.
 While some of them may not be too serious, one must never ignore heavy and persistent nosebleed.
 Nosebleeds are of two kinds: anterior nosebleed and posterior nosebleed.
 While 90% of all nosebleeds are anterior nosebleeds, the posterior nosebleeds are far less common and may be slightly more serious in nature.
 An anterior nosebleed is usually caused in the blood vessels that lie on the front portion of the nose and can be controlled easily.
 A posterior nosebleed usually comes from damage to an artery in the rear portion of the nose.
 Infection, trauma, allergic reactions and other such causes may be behind a nosebleed.